 Operation HUSKY, the invasion of Sicily, was launched on 9 July 1943 marking the beginning of the Italian Campaign.
 It was also the first major engagement for the 1st Canadian Infantry Division.
 The goal was to relieve pressure on the Eastern Front and open Mediterranean sea lanes for Allied merchant ships for the first time since 1941.
 In a combined airborne and amphibious operation, Allied forces took the island from the enemy in six weeks of fighting.
 The Italian leader, Benito Mussolini, was toppled from power and the stage was set for the invasion of Italy.
 On the Eastern Front, the Germans cancelled a major offensive at Kursk after only a week and diverted forces to Italy, partly in reaction to this new threat.

 Sicily was defended by two Italian corps and designated Fortress Areas around the main ports on the island.
 In early July, there were approximately 200,000 Italian troops organised into four frontline infantry divisions along with inferior coastal divisions and brigades.
 The Germans had two divisions on the island numbering about 32,000 troops, ostensibly to support their Italian allies.
 There also about 30,000 Luftwaffe personnel.
 The defence plan was for the coastal formations to form a screen to fight the invasion where it occurred, holding the field divisions in reserve to deploy once the main axes of advance were determined.
 When the invasion was launched, 40,000 more German troops were sent to the island as reinforcements.
-As time passed, German commanders became increasingly contemptuous of the Italians and by early August had taken over command of all sectors in which there were German troops.
+As time passed, German commanders became increasingly contemptuous of the Italians and by early August had taken over command of all sectors where there were German troops.

 Allied forces were organised into two task forces.
 Task Force 545, responsible for the eastern part of the island, was built on the British 8th Army including the 1st Canadian Infantry Division and the 1st Canadian Tank Brigade.
 It was commanded by General Sir Bernard Montgomery.
 The Task Force 343 in the west was based on the 7th US Army commanded by Lieutenant General George S. Patton.
 Both Armies reported to General Alexander, Commander 15th Army Group.